-A recent study from Yale University and the University of Cambridge found that it is possible to get a bigger bang for your “happiness” buck than we once thought.
+A study from Yale University and the University of Cambridge found that it is possible to get a bigger bang for your “happiness” buck than we once thought.
 It’s all about how you spend your resources.

 Researchers analyzed 76,000 bank transaction records, examining what people spent their money on — either material objects or experiences.
 Then the study rated the participants’ satisfaction with their purchases in relation to their personalities.